 where g(n) is a function describing the number of adults harvested given local density nt(y), k(x-y) is a dispersal kernel giving the probability of a larva traveling from position y to position x, L is the length of the patch, and c is the rate at which the patch shifts across space (the climate velocity).
 In other words, the center of the patch at time t will be at location ct.
 As shown in Appendix A.1, the persistence of this population depends on g'0 rather than the full form of g(n), and so we use gn=hn for simplicity, where h is the proportion of the population harvested.

-We used a Beverton-Holt stock-recruitment function for f(n),
+We use a Beverton-Holt stock-recruitment function for f(n),